Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 ## After Class

-- Use CSS Grid in your Zen Garden Page
+- Use CSS Grid in your Zen Garden Page.
+This is an open ended challenge.
+You
-- Complete the challenegs from this week
+- Complete the challenges from this week

 ## Resources